laggykiller/sticker-convert/README.md

 To bypass this problem, open terminal and execute `sudo spctl --master-disable` before running `sticker-convert`.

+If macOS still complains about individual binaries (e.g. apngasm), go to `System Preferences > Security & Privacy` and press `Open Anyway` for each file.

 To learn more, read this page: https://disable-gatekeeper.github.io/

 ### Getting signal uuid and password